lucaju/netvis/README.md

 ### Dataset

 The “Tags” menu displays the dataset in three categories: Researchers, Interests, and Departments.
-It is possible to search data by name.
-The visualization is populated as the user select and deselect tags.
+It is possible to search for data by name.
+The visualization is populated as the user selects and deselects tags.
 The nodes represent tags (Researchers, Departments, and Interests), and the lines the connection between them.
-More detailed description and functionalities are available in the ‘Help’ section of the visualization.
+More details and functionalities are available in the ‘Help’ section of the visualization.

 ### Add / Import Data